JohanVer/freicar_docs/docs/code_style.md

 You should use the start.sh in the freicar_demo_submission repository (link below) as a starting point to create your script.
 3. The simulator will be started by us in a separate terminal (before starting your `start.sh` script).
 So the ```local_comp_launch.launch``` file must **NOT** be started by your launch files.
 4. All code should be in a directory called `ros_code`.
 All content in this folder will be copied over automatically in the workspace folder `freicar_ws/src`.
-5. Provide a file called `agent_description.json` that defines the name of your teamname, git-url, and each ros-parameter you may want to change during the competition.
+5. Provide a file called `agent_description.json` that defines the name of your team name, git-url, and each ros-parameter you may want to change during the competition.
 These modifiable parameters are passed as additional parameters to your `start.sh` file (see point 2).
 .
 An example `agent_description.json` file is available in the freicar_demo_submission repository.
 It is important to exactly follow the scheme of the template.

 As an example if you want to be able to pass for example `targetspeed:=1.0` as an additional parameter to your start.sh file (see point 2), you need to specify this parameter as :